Yipara logoYipara

 Cat acne (feline acne) mostly affects the chin and lower lip.
 It ranges from cosmetic blackheads to painful infected sores.
 Here's what each stage looks like and how to tell cat acne apart from flea dirt or mites.
 Also try our cat skin photo analysis tool or cat bug identifier or dog acne photo analysis tool.

-Mild Cat Chin Acne — Blackheads (Comedones)
+Mild Cat Chin Acne — Blackheads

 Mild cat acne looks like small black specks clustered on the chin and lower lip, giving a "dirty-looking" appearance that doesn't wash off.
-These are comedones — plugged hair follicles filled with sebum and keratin, oxidized to a black color (the same process as human blackheads).
+These are blackheads — plugged hair follicles filled with sebum and keratin, oxidized to a black color (the same process as human blackheads).
 Cats at this stage are usually not bothered by the acne, have no redness, swelling, or itching, and the chin feels normal to touch.
 Mild cat chin acne typically responds well to simple interventions: switch plastic food/water bowls to stainless steel, ceramic, or glass; wash the bowls daily with hot soapy water; and gently wipe the chin with a warm damp cloth once a day.
 Most mild cases resolve in 2-4 weeks once triggers are removed.
 Do NOT try to squeeze, pick, or aggressively scrub blackheads — this pushes infection deeper and can cause scarring.
 What causes cat chin blackheads?
 Plastic bowl contact, reduced self-grooming (often in older cats), excess sebum production, and sometimes underlying allergies.

 Moderate Cat Chin Acne — Red Bumps & Pimples